 - Internet or other electronic network activity information; and

 California law also mandates that we specify certain disclosures, as some disclosures constitute a “sale” of data under California law, even if no money is exchanged.
-We do not sell personal information.
-However, we may have disclosed the following personal information to the following categories of third parties for our operational “business purposes” as defined by California law, in the last 12 months:
+We do not sell personal information and we do not sell, or have actual knowledge of any sale of, the personal information of minors under 16 years of age.

 Please note, however, before we will be able to process your request for access or deletion of personal information, we will need to properly verify your identity for security purposes.
 Where we possess appropriate information about you on file (e.g., name, email address), we will attempt to verify your identity using that information.
 We will be able to confirm the precise information we require to verify your identity in your specific circumstances if and when you make such a request.

 To use an authorised agent to make a request on your behalf, you will need to directly confirm with us that you provided the authorised agent permission to submit the request, provide the company with signed permission for the authorised agent to act on your behalf, and you will need to verify your identity, directly with the company.

 CHANGES TO THIS GENERAL PRIVACY AND COOKIES POLICY

 This General Privacy and Cookies Policy (“Policy”) is effective as of the date below and will remain in effect until a new policy supersedes it.
 The most recent version of the Policy will be reflected by the “last updated” date noted at the bottom of the page.
 We may change this Policy at any time so please check back regularly to keep informed of updates.
 If any big changes occur, we will let you know on our website.

 If you want to contact us you can send us post at The Blair Partnership, P.O.
 Box 7828, London, W1A 4GE, email us at [email protected] This address should not be used for fan mail.